Create a declarative agent

 Screenshot of the test pane conversation with the product support agent.

 Also notice that the agent currently has instructions but does not yet have any custom knowledge sources or actions.
-You haven’t configured the agent to answer questions about Contoso products yet.
+You haven’t configured the agent to be able to accurately answer questions about Contoso products yet.
 You’ll do this in the next exercise.

-[!NOTE] If you need to edit your agent, close the test pane and select edit in the Details section of the agent overview page.
-Before testing again, select the refresh button inside of the test pane to load the latest changes.
+[!NOTE] If you need to edit your agent, select edit in the Details section of the agent overview page.
+Save your changes.
+Before testing again, select the Start new test session button inside of the test pane.

 Publish the agent to Microsoft 365 Copilot

-Next, publish your declarative agent to Microsoft 365 Copilot.
+Next, publish your agent to Microsoft 365 Copilot.
 From the Product Support agent overview page:

 1. Select the Publish button.
 You’re prompted to enter information about your agent that will be displayed to users in Microsoft 365 Copilot and Microsoft Teams.